Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Introduction

 Since any irreducible representation appears in a quotient of a standard representation, we have an alternate proof for the multiplicity theorem for irreducible ones:

 \begin{corollary} \cite{AGRS10} Let $F$ be non-Archimedean.
 Let $\pi_1$ and $\pi_2$ be irreducible smooth representations of $G_{n+1}$ and $G_n$ respectively.
 Then

 \end{corollary}

 The main ingredients of the proof for Theorem \ref{thm multi standard} include the theory of Bernstein-Zelevinsky and the Langlands classification, and thus our method is different from \cite{AGRS10}.
-We remark that our proof uses the multiplicity one theorem for Whittaker models \cite{Sh74}, and works more directly for all characteristics (e.g. c.f. \cite{Me21}).
-While the proof in \cite{CS21} also uses a form of left and right filtrations, the argument is not the same as the one presented in this paper and, for example, we did not use Lemma \ref{prop dual restrict} at that time.
-The proof of this article is closer to the one in \cite{Ch20}.
+We remark that our proof uses the multiplicity one theorem for Whittaker models \cite{GK71, Sh74}, and works more directly for all characteristics (e.g. c.f. \cite{Me21}).
+While the proof in \cite{CS21} also uses a form of left and right filtrations, the argument is not the same as the one presented in this paper and, for example, we did not use Proposition \ref{prop dual restrict} at that time.
+The proof of this article is a hybrid of \cite{Ch21} and \cite{Ch20} (also c.f. \cite{MW12}).

 A main ingredient of the proof is the notion of left-right Bernstein-Zelevinsky filtration.
 The study of left and right filtrations already has applications in several branching problems such as indecomposability and submodule structure \cite{CS21, Ch21}.